Night of the Machetes: History

 When Pulido increased taxes on rubber entrepreneurs, Funes, a rubber trader from the Amazon region between Venezuela and Brazil, conspired in retaliation to overthrow him with help of his followers.
 Together, they forcibly seized the Government House of the Amazonas Federal Territory, located in San Fernando de Atabapo.

 Among those killed were relatives, friends, employees, and officials of General Pulido.
 The exact number of murders remains uncertain: José Alberto Alcalde counted 65 deaths, José Eustasio Rivera wrote that they exceeded a hundred, while historian and former Amazonas Governor Bartolomé Tavera-Acosta mentioned 130 in his book Río Negro, reseña etnográfica, histórica y geográfica del Territorio Amazonas.
 Lina Marcela González Gómez, on the other hand, documented that there had been more than 400.

-Consequences
+Aftermath

 This was one of the greatest challenges for the dictatorship of Juan Vicente Gómez, as Gómez not only had to accept Funes as the de facto ruler but also referred to him as a "decorous military man" and a "dutiful and loyal soldier," later appointing a candidate proposed by Funes as governor of Amazonas: Pérez Briceño.

 Funes, known as the Devil of Río Negro,' committed at least 480 murders during his rule, according to his own records, and enslaved Indigenous inhabitants of the region.
 There are records documenting the deaths of around 2,000 Makiritare Indigenous people due to his repressive actions.

 Tomás Funes' de facto rule over Amazonas lasted seven years until his capture by Emilio Arévalo Cedeño.
 He was then tried, sentenced to death, and executed by firing squad in front of all the inhabitants.